bootstrapworld/curriculum/lessons/data-collection/langs/en-us/slides.md

 There are lots of reasons to gather data:

-* A company might want to survey its customers to see if they are happy with the product.
+* A company might want to survey its customers to see if they are happy with the product.{style="font-size:16pt"}
-* We might want to gather data on plant growth to see whether a plant grows faster with a lot or a little sun.
+* We might want to gather data on plant growth to see whether a plant grows faster with a lot or a little sun.{style="font-size:16pt"}
 * The CDC might gather data on symptoms to see how serious a disease is
-* An airline could gather data on fuel usage to see which airplane routes are the most efficient.
+* An airline could gather data on fuel usage to see which airplane routes are the most efficient.{style="font-size:16pt"}
-* We might want to gather data on our friends to see what's stressing them out, or our classmates to see which teachers are the easiest!
+* We might want to gather data on our friends to see what's stressing them out, or our classmates to see which teachers are the easiest!{style="font-size:16pt"}

 <!--